 Folding gates are useful for many purposes, but chiefly for security.
-While designed to secure facilities, they must also allow easy access to those who need to enter.
-They fold back out of the way so that equipment or people can easily pass, but also provide a sturdy, lockable barrier when closed.
+While designed to secure facilities, they also allow easy access to authorized people who need to enter; they fold back out of the way so that equipment or people can easily pass, but still provide a sturdy, lockable barrier when closed.

 Some of the most common uses for folding gates are:

 While design and materials will vary, most users prefer sturdy folding gates of galvanized steel, but they may also be made of polycarbonate or aluminum.
 Typically scissor-type gates have an interlocking lattice that makes them stronger, and they come in many different sizes and colors, with a variety of installation options.
 They may be single panel with a lock at the end or bi-folding with a locking mechanism in the middle.